VishnuPrem/landmark_based_localisation/README.md

 <img src="/img/img3.jpg" width = "400"/>
 </p>

-To identify the landmarks in the room an object detection model was used (SSD MobileNet).
+To identify the landmarks in the room an object detection model was used (SSD MobileNet trained on COCO dataset).
 The model forms a bounding box around the items identified.
 By computing the centroid of the bounding box, the position and type of landmark could be identified

 <p align="center">
 <img src="/img/img4.jpg" width = "400"/>